mendix/docs/content/refguide/add-date-function-calls.md

 ---

 Adding a time unit to a date.
-In all examples, the first input can be either a new dateTime (depicted in all examples), a variable of type DateTime or an attribute of a domain entity of type DateTime.
+In all examples, the first input can be either a new dateTime (depicted in all examples), a variable of type DateTime, or an attribute of a domain entity of type DateTime.

 ## addMilliseconds